trndk/7Up/README.md

 - There are three additional sections in the configuration file: `http`, `https` and `cloudflare-cache-invalidate`.
 The first two are fairly self-explanitory (and at least one must be enabled).

 - `cloudflare-cache-invalidate` is disabled by default and only useful if you choose to run the Up1 server behind Cloudflare.
 When this section is enabled, it ensures that when an upload is deleted, Cloudflare doesn't hold on to copies of the upload on its edge servers by sending an API call to invalidate it.

-- For the web application configuration, a [`config.js.example`](https://github.com/Upload/Up1/config.js.example) file is provided.
-Make sure the `api_key` here matches the one in `server.conf`.

 ## **HOW IT WORKS?**